 Wars with Egypt

-Suppiluliuma’s long life and effective rule did not end gloriously on the battlefield or of old age, but was probably the result of a plague that infected Egyptian prisoners brought back to Hattusa.
-Although the king’s death was certainly tragic and somewhat of a setback for the growing Hittite Empire, it also demonstrated the Hittites’ increased influence in the region and the early stages of their long enduring conflicts with the Egyptians.
+Suppiluliuma’s long life and effective rule did not end gloriously on the battlefield or of old age.
+Still, they were probably the result of a plague that infected Egyptian prisoners brought back to Hattusa.
+Although the king’s death was certainly tragic and somewhat of a setback for the growing Hittite Empire, it also demonstrated the Hittites’ increased influence in the region and the early stages of their long-enduring conflicts with the Egyptians.
 But before the Hittites would engage in any serious military operations against the Egyptians, they needed to retake their own lands once more.

 Mursili II (reigned ca. 1321-1295 BC) proved to be another effective ruler as he quickly subdued internal unrest that was caused by Suppiluliuma I’s death and then turned his attention to the other Indo-European kingdoms of Anatolia.
 Mursili II put a pro-Hittite puppet king on the throne of Arzawa and then defeated Ahhiyawa in a battle that left the Hittites as the undisputed rulers over most of Anatolia.
 The Hittites’ toughest battles, though, would be in the Levant where they fought the Egyptians for control of the region.

-“If another enemy come against the lands of Usermare-Setep-enre (Ramesses II), the great ruler of Egypt, and he shall send to the great chief of Kheta, saying: ‘Come with me as reinforcement against him,’ the great chief of Hatti shall [come], and the great chief of Hatti shall slay his enemy.
-But if it be not the desire of the great chief of Hatti to come, he shall send his infantry and his chariotry, and shall slay his enemy.
+“If another enemy comes against the lands of Usermare-Step-are (Ramesses II), the great ruler of Egypt, and he shall send to the great chief of Kheta, saying: ‘Come with me as reinforcement against him,’ the great chief of Hatti shall [come], and the great chief of Hatti shall slay his enemy.
+But if it is not the desire of the great chief of Hatti to come, he shall send his infantry and his chariotry and shall slay his enemy.

 The military alliance between the Egyptians and Hittites was never activated.
-In less than fifty years the entire Bronze Age system collapsed under the weight of the Sea Peoples’ invasions and the Hittite Empire was destroyed.
+In less than fifty years, the entire Bronze Age system collapsed under the Sea Peoples’ invasions' weight, and the Hittite Empire was destroyed.

-Today, the Hittites are not one of the better known peoples of the ancient Near East, but they were just as powerful and influential as most of their contemporaries.
-The Hittites were able to influence the course of history during the Late Bronze Age through their martial abilities, first by reducing the once powerful Mitanni Kingdom to vassalage status and then claiming lands in the northern Levant that were once held by Egypt.
+Today, the Hittites are not one of the ancient Near East's better-known peoples, but they were just as powerful and influential as most contemporaries.
+The Hittites were able to influence history during the Late Bronze Age through their martial abilities, first by reducing the once-powerful Mitanni Kingdom to vassalage status and then claiming lands in the northern Levant that were once held by Egypt.
 Along with their aggressive military policy, the Hittites pursued a diplomatic program that allowed them to consolidate their gains and stabilize their kingdom.

 - Macqueen, J.G.
 The Hittites and Their Contemporaries in Asia Minor.
 3rd ed.
 (Princeton, New Jersey: Princeton University Press, 2003)